jd730/STRG/README.md

 It means that it may contain several mismatch with the original implementation introduced on the paper.

+Also the performance is much lower than the publication (24 vs 43) and I never test Kinetics pre-trained ResNet-50-I3D.

 ## Notes

 This repository is based on https://github.com/kenshohara/3D-ResNets-PyTorch.